-Li Li is the CEO, director and is also the shareholder of JiuGe Technology.
+Li Li is the legal representative and general manager, and also a shareholder of JiuGe Technology.
 There could be conflicts that arise from time to time between our interests and the interests of Ms. Li.
 There could also be conflicts that arise between us and JiuGe Technology that would require our shareholders and JiuGe Technology's shareholders to vote on corporate actions necessary to resolve the conflict.
 There can be no assurance in any such circumstances that Ms. Li will vote her shares in our best interest or otherwise act in the best interests of our company.
 If Ms. Li fails to act in our best interests, our operating performance and future growth could be adversely affected.